hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 # Preparing Clothing Mesh

+?> This tutorial only provides information about creating a mesh for the main game.
+Please check "Modding Tutorials" at the sidebar.

 ## Intro

 This tutorial is for 3D Modeling Software called Blender.
 It is free, Open Source, and easy to learn (maybe).